MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/submission-testing.md

 ## Performance testing

 Your visual should perform at an acceptable level.
-Use developer tools to validate performance.
+Use developer tools to validate its performance.
 Don't rely on visual cues and the console time logs.

 | Test case | Expected results
 | --------- | ----------------